TDCJ Policy and Procedure

 General Information Guide for Families of Offenders

-This guide explains the intake process and provides a brief description of the offender program areas within TDCJ.
+This guide explains the intake process and briefly describes the offender program areas within TDCJ.
 Intended to assist the families of offenders in understanding how TDCJ operates.
-July 2008 *
+September 2022 *

 TDCJ Offender Orientation Handbook